Asynchrony-Resilient Sleepy Total-Order Broadcast Protocols: Model and Definitions

-\paragraph*{Sleepiness} Each round has two phases, one occurring at its beginning and one at its end.
+Each round has two phases, one occurring at its beginning and one at its end.
 In either phase, only an adversarially chosen subset of the processes are said to be \emph{awake}~\cite{sleepy}.
 Processes that are not awake are said to be \emph{asleep}.
-The subset of processes awake at the beginning of round~$r$ is $S_r$, and they coincide with the processes awake at the end of the previous round, $r-1$.
-In other words, the processes awake at the beginning of a round are potentially different from those awake at the end of it, as in~\cite{DBLP:journals/iacr/MalkhiMR22}.
+The subset of processes awake at the beginning of round~$r$ is $O_r$, and they coincide with the processes awake at the end of the previous round, $r-1$.
+In other words, the processes awake at the beginning of a round are potentially different from those awake at the end of it.
 Asleep processes do not execute the protocol, and messages for that round are queued and delivered in the first round in which the process is awake again.
 When a process~$p_i$ goes from being awake to being asleep, we say that~$p_i$ \emph{goes to sleep}.
 We denote with $H_r$ and $B_r$ the sets of well-behaved and Byzantine processes, respectively, that are awake at the beginning of round~$r$.
-From now on, we refer to~$H_r$,~$B_r$, and~$S_r$ simply as processes that are awake at round~$r$, leaving it implicit that they are awake at the beginning of it.
+From now on, we refer to~$H_r$,~$B_r$, and~$O_r$ simply as processes that are awake at round~$r$, leaving it implicit that they are awake at the beginning of it.
 The Byzantine processes never go to sleep: the adversary is either \emph{constant}, in which case we have~$B_r$ is the same at every round~$r$, or the adversary is \emph{growing}~\cite{DBLP:journals/iacr/MalkhiMR22}, in which case $B_r\subseteq B_{r+1}$ for every round~$r$.
+In this work we will mainly focus on the growing adversary model.